fynnsu/mlframework/README.md

 Building a rudimentary ml framework from scratch in rust.

 > [!NOTE]
-> This project is a work in progess
+> This project is a work in progess.
+It is also intended as a learning project to improve my understanding of ML framework implementation details and Rust.

 ## Status
 ``` rust